How to Build a Barbecue

 Building the base

-The size of your base obviously conforms to the final dimensions of the build.
+The size of your base conforms to the final dimensions of the build.
 It would be wise to calculate measurements based on the size of the coal pan on the bottom of your metal grill.
-This will be the centrepiece of the barbecue.
+This will be the centerpiece of the barbecue.
 You might choose to temporarily lay bricks around this central location to help determine the appropriate size of the base.
 From this point, decide how broadly you want to extend the sides of the barbecue.

-If you are unsure, a popular size for a base is around 1.2 square metres.
+If you are unsure, a popular size for a base is around 1.2 square meters.
 Use your shovel to dig a 100mm deep hole for the installation of the base.
 With your hand tamper, pack in the dirt at the bottom of the hole.
 This will help level the foundation below your build.
 Place thin wooden boards along the sides of the hole.
-Allow them to extend above the surface by a few millimetres.
+Allow them to extend above the surface by a few millimeters.

 After your hole is prepared, fill half of the base with concrete.
 Place concrete reinforcement bars across the hole before filling the rest of the base.
 Once the concrete has been poured, allow sufficient time for it to dry.